Palestinians returning to Khan Younis after Israeli withdrawal find an unrecognizable city

 DEIR AL-BALAH, Gaza Strip (AP) — Streams of Palestinians filed into the southern Gaza city of Khan Younis on Monday to salvage what they could from the vast destruction left in the wake of Israel's offensive, a day after the Israeli military announced it was withdrawing troops from the area.

-“Many areas, especially the city center, have become unfit for life,” said Mahmoud Abdel-Ghani, who fled Khan Younis in December when Israel began its ground invasion of the city.
-“I found that my house and my neighbors’ houses turned to rubble.”

-Israel’s withdrawal of troops from Khan Younis signaled the end of a key phase in its war against Hamas and brought Israeli troop levels in the tiny coastal enclave to one of the lowest since the war began.
+“There are no words to describe the pain inside me,” the woman said, her voice breaking.
+“Our memories, our dreams, our childhood here, our family -- we were raised with them here … It’s all gone.”
+The woman, who identified herself only by her first name, Hanan, put a few items they found into a backpack, including a plastic red flower.

+Khan Younis’ main Nasser Hospital was trashed inside, with debris strewn around the wards and ceiling panels collapsed.
+The exterior appeared largely intact, but the extent of the damage was not immediately clear.
+Israeli troops stormed the facility during the offensive, saying they believed the remains of hostages were inside, though they did not report finding any.

-Israel said the city was a major Hamas stronghold and says its operation over the past few months killed thousands of militants and inflicted heavy damage to a vast network of tunnels used by Hamas to move weapons and fighters.
+Israel said Khan Younis was a major Hamas stronghold and that its operations there killed thousands of militants and inflicted heavy damage to a vast network of tunnels used by Hamas to move weapons and fighters.
 It also claimed to have found evidence that hostages were held in the city.

-With no military presence in the city, Hamas could seek to regroup there as it has in other areas where the military has scaled back forces.
+With the troops’ withdrawal, Hamas could seek to regroup there as it has in northern Gaza, where the military scaled back forces earlier.

-The latest Israeli withdrawal also cleared the way for some Palestinians to make their way back to the area to comb through the mountains of debris to try to hold on to any possessions that remained.

-Najwa Ayyash, who also was displaced from Khan Younis, said she was unable to reach her family’s third floor apartment because the stairs were gone.
-Her brother climbed his way up through the destruction and pulled down some possessions, including lighter clothes for her children.

-By foot and on bicycle, they carried plastic bags and laundry hampers with whatever they could gather back to where they were displaced to.
-One carried a rolled-up mattress.
-Another a standing fan.
-One man used his bike to move plywood.

-The military exodus from Khan Younis comes ahead of an expected Israeli offensive in Rafah, Gaza' southernmost city where hundreds of thousands have fled fighting elsewhere to seek shelter and which Israel says is Hamas' last major stronghold.
+Israel plans to invade Rafah, which it says is Hamas' last major stronghold, have raised international alarm over the fate of the around 1.4 million Palestinians sheltering there, most displaced from other parts of the Gaza Strip.

-The city shelters some 1.4 million people — more than half of Gaza’s population.
-The prospect of an offensive has raised global alarm, including from Israel’s top ally, the U.S., which has demanded to see a credible plan to protect civilians.
+Israel’s top ally, the U.S., has said invading Rafah would be a mistake and has demanded to see a credible plan to protect civilians.

+Israel is purchasing 40,000 tents to prepare for the evacuation of Rafah, an Israel official said, speaking on condition of anonymity because they were not authorized to speak to the media.

-Allowing people to return to nearby Khan Younis could relieve some pressure on Rafah, but many have no homes to return to.
-The city also is likely filled with dangerous unexploded bombs left by the fighting.
+Allowing people to return to Khan Younis could relieve some pressure on Rafah, but many have no homes to return to.
+The city also is likely filled with dangerous unexploded ordnance left by the fighting.

 Israel’s military quietly drew down troops in devastated northern Gaza earlier in the war.
 But it has continued to carry out airstrikes and raids in areas where it says Hamas regrouped, including Gaza’s largest hospital, Shifa, leaving what the head of the World Health Organization called “an empty shell.”
 Israel blames Hamas for the damage, saying it fights from within civilian areas.